Jeremiah1582/ecommerce_project-django_orm/README.md

 # Backstory:
- Your team has been contracted to develop an inventory management system for a global warehouse company.
-This company specializes in storing and delivering a wide variety of items to customers worldwide.
-They are seeking to streamline their operations and enhance user experience through an effective inventory management system.
-Your task is to create a web-accessible inventory management system using Django.
+ Your team has been contracted to develop a website for a startup e-commerce company.
+This company specializes in providing a wide variety of items from different suppliers to customers worldwide (you may ).
+They are seeking to streamline their operations and enhance user experience through an effective online platform.
+Your task is to create an easy to use web platform for customers and Employees using Django that will track inventor, orders and safely store customers & employee information.

-# Objectives:
- The client’s requirements for the inventory management system are as follows:

-    - User Interface (UI): The system should have a user-friendly interface.

-    - Access Control: The system should only grant access to authorized personnel.

-    - Order Simulation: The system should be able to simulate customer orders.
-This includes features such as adding items to a cart and calculating the total cost.

-    - Search Functionality: The system should allow users to search the product inventory.

-    - Inventory Alerts: The system should alert users when inventory levels are low.

-    - CRUD Operations: The system should allow Create, Read, Update, and Delete (CRUD) operations across all database tables for authorized users.

-    - Data Display: The system should be able to display stored data from selected tables and display related data (e.g., customer name and orders).

-    - Popularity Metrics: The system should be able to display the most and least popular items.

-# Database Tables:

-Employee
-Customer
-Product
-Order
-Warehouse

-# Additional Information:
+# Objective:
+   You are free to develope the full stack app how you see fit as a team, but you must use:
+    - Django framework

-- Use Django’s ORM for database operations.
+    - Django's ORM
-- Use SQLite for simplicity.

 # Tips:

+    - Use github to track changes. this will also allow you to easily access and share your project in the future

-    - Assign roles within your team (e.g., Project Manager, Lead Developer, UI/UX Designer, Quality Assurance...) to simulate real-world team dynamics.
+    - Assign roles within your team (e.g., Project Manager, Lead Developer, UI/UX Designer, Quality Assurance...) to simulate real-world team dynamics

-    - Implement user authentication and authorization to ensure only authorized personnel can access the system.

     - Review each other’s code to learn from each other and improve your code quality.

-    - Prepare a short presentation to showcase your system and explain your design decisions at the end of the exercise.
+    - Prepare a presentation highlighting why you chose to build your web-application the way you did.